Struki84/exa/openai_search.md

 For the purpose of this guide we will need to install:

-- `anthropic` library to perform Claude api calls and completions
+- `openai` library to perform OpenAIapi calls and completions
 - `exa_py` library to perform Exa search
 - `rich` library to make the output more readable